Compared to Zillow, Homesnap is one of the smaller property databases offering lead generation for real estate professionals.

 The only information my research showed is that according to one of their blog articles, it should be “a fraction of the monthly price” without a long-term contract compared to Zillow’s Premier Agent (source).

 Since, according to Homesnap, Zillow’s Premier Agent “runs in at an average cost of $1,200 a month,” we can assume that the costs for Homesnap Concierge should be at least below this monthly amount.

 Homesnap vs. Homesnap Pro – The Differences

-In the above table, you might have already learned about the differences between Homesnap vs. Homesnap Pro.
+You might have already learned about the differences between Homesnap and Homesnap Pro in the above table.

-Generally, the main differences are that Homesnap offer features focusing more on the property search side of things.
+Generally, the main differences are that Homesnap offers features focusing more on the property search side of things.

 For example, it provides different search filters (e.g., search by street, commute time, etc.), or you can use the mobile app to take photos of a home you see on the street to find out about additional property details.